lambdaisland/kaocha/doc/09_extending.md

 - you should structure your test types hierarchically, and use `kaocha.testable/load-testables` / `kaocha.testable/run-testables` to perform the recursion.
+- The inner most test type, the one where the recursion bottoms out (e.g. for `clojure.test` these are the test vars) is known as a "leaf" type.
+You should use `(kaocha.hierarchy/derive! :my.test/type :kaocha.testable.type/leaf)` to mark it as such.
 - the `-run` implementation is responsible for calling `clojure.test/do-report`
 - `-load` transforms a config into a test-plan, so it should `dissoc :kaocha/tests` and `assoc :kaocha.test-plan/tests`